pontem-network/coins-registry/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-# LiquidSwap Coins & Pools Registry
+# LiquidSwap & Pontem Wallet Coins & Pools Registry

-We are developing our own Coin Registry file formats for [LiquidSwap](https://liquidswap.com), which contains all the information about coins and pools in which coins can be exchanged.
+We are developing our own Coin Registry file formats for [LiquidSwap](https://liquidswap.com) and [Pontem Wallet](https://pontemwallet.xyz/), which contains all the information about coins and pools in which coins can be exchanged.

-Currently, we use two files for data:
+Currently, we use these files for data:

 - coins.json
 - pools.json